vatsalavridhi11/ZenCare/README.md

 # ZenCare

 Introduction
 The Mental Health Awareness Frontend Website is a platform dedicated to promoting mental health awareness and providing valuable resources and information to individuals seeking support and education on mental health issues.
-This website serves as a gateway for users to access articles, videos, helpline information, and other resources related to mental well-being.
+This website serves as a gateway for users to access articles helpline information, and other resources related to mental well-being.

 Features
 Educational articles  on various mental health topics.